volodymyrhudyma/blog/content/blog/top-7-ways-to-optimize-the-performance-of-react-applications.md

 ---
-title: Top 7 Ways to Optimize the Performance of React Applications
+title: Top 7 Ways To Optimize The Performance Of React Applications
 tag:
   - React
 promote: true